Sainik School, Rewari

 School is located at Gothara Tappa Khori on NH-11 Rewari-Narnaul highway.

 History

 On 29th Aug 2008, Defence Minister of India, AK Antony, had inaugurated the school.

 In Feb 2020, phase-I construction of the school was complete and Chief Minister of Haryana, Manohar Lal Khattar, approved INR 20.83 crore for the construction of phase-II which includes the internal roads, parking, rainwater harvesting system, boundary wall, street lights and security lights.

 In Feb 2021, it as informed the pending minor construction work will be completed by 31 March 2021.
 Academic block was constructed at the cost of INR13.50 cr, mess block with INR 3 cr, hostel for 570 students with INR 9.15 cr, 12 feet high boundary wall with INR 4 cr, were complete.
 INR 19 cr tender for construction for roads and parking and other pending was issued on 3 March 2021.

 School information

-Academics

-The education in the school follows CBSE pattern.